waditya/namaste-react/Notes/Episode-08-Let us Get Classy.md

 Learning class-based components will help us to understand React overall.

-## Creating State Variables inside Class-based component
+## Creating State Variables inside Class-based components

 We use a hook inside a functional component.